 Even if you process with RPN you should still have that conversation with your IT folks.
 If you process elsewhere and don’t have this kind of data breach coverage, you should ask about it right away or give us a call.

-John Mayleben, CPP, is RPN senior vice president technology and new product development and a national expert on electronic payment processing.
-Contact John at firstname.lastname@example.org.
+John Mayleben, CPP, is the former RPN senior vice president technology and new product development and a national expert on electronic payment processing.
+Contact MRA at email@example.com..